chandanasy/arxiv_pilot/README.md

 ## Contributing

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-The ArXiv Paper Finder application relies on the ArXiv API to fetch paper metadata.
+The PaperLink application relies on the ArXiv API to fetch paper metadata.
 We would like to acknowledge the ArXiv team for providing access to their valuable dataset.